arohner/spectrum/README.md

 - because I could
 - working example of types = proofs = predicates
+- Some properties of a program are easier to prove at runtime.
+Some at compile-time
 - this is extra checking on top of spec, not a replacement for it
 - to get HN to shut up about how adding a static type system to a dynamic language is impossible
 - why not just use spec by itself?